mrcbax/ActiveAntiPhish/README.md

     aap [FLAGS] [OPTIONS] --time <run_time> --threads <threads> --url <url>

 FLAGS:
     -g, --debug         Locks application to one thread and displays HTTP response data.
     -h, --help          Prints help information
+    -m, --multipart     The form uses multipart data.
+    -w, --urlencoded    The form uses www-urlencoded data.
     -V, --version       Prints version information

 OPTIONS:
     -c, --ccn <ccn_field>             The form field where a credit card number should be populated.
     -v, --cvv <cvv_field>             The form field where a credit card verification value should be populated.
     -d, --domain <domain>             The domain of the email server associated with your organization (otherwise random domains will be used).
-For example: example.com or mail.example.com
-    -e, --email <email_field>         The form field where an email should be populated.
+For example: example.com or mail.example.com -e, --email <email_field>         The form field where an email should be populated.
     -x, --exp <exp_field>             The form field where a credit card expiration date should be populated.
     -f, --fname <first_name_field>    The form field where a first name should be populated.